Parallel SCSI: Standards

 Parallel SCSI is not a single standard, but a suite of closely related standards.
 There are a dozen SCSI interface names, most with ambiguous wording (like Fast SCSI, Fast Wide SCSI, Ultra SCSI, and Ultra Wide SCSI); three SCSI standards, each of which has a collection of modular, optional features; several different connector types; and three different types of voltage signaling.
 The leading SCSI card manufacturer, Adaptec, has manufactured over 100 varieties of SCSI cards over the years.
 In actual practice, many experienced technicians simply refer to SCSI devices by their bus bandwidth (i.e., SCSI 320 or SCSI 160) in Megabytes per second.

 As of 2003, there have only been three SCSI standards: SCSI-1, SCSI-2, and SCSI-3.
 All SCSI standards have been modular, defining various capabilities that manufacturers can include or not.
 Individual vendors and the SCSI Trade Association have given names to specific combinations of capabilities.
 For example, the term Ultra SCSI is not defined anywhere in the standard, but is used to refer to SCSI implementations that signal at twice the rate of Fast SCSI.
 Such a signaling rate is not compliant with SCSI-2 but is one option allowed by SCSI-3.
-Similarly, no version of the standard requires low-voltage-differential (LVD) signaling, but products called Ultra-2 SCSI include this capability.
+Similarly, no version of the standard requires Low-voltage differential signaling (LVD), but products called Ultra-2 SCSI include this capability.
 This terminology is helpful to consumers because Ultra-2 SCSI device has a better-defined set of capabilities than simply identifying it as SCSI-3.

-Starting with SCSI-3, the SCSI standard has been maintained as a loose collection of standards, each defining a certain piece of the SCSI architecture, and bound together by the SCSI Architectural Model.
+Starting with SCSI-3, the SCSI standard has been maintained as a loose collection of standards, each defining a certain piece of the SCSI architecture and bound together by the SCSI Architectural Model.
 This change divorces SCSI's various interfaces from the SCSI command set, allowing devices that support SCSI commands to use any interface (including ones not otherwise specified by T10), and also allowing the interfaces that are defined by T10 to be used in alternate manners.